-Erinswood is a 0.6-mile loop that will be an ADA-accessible companion trail to the Leovy Trail that ascends to the top of Heybrook Ridge.
-The trail was built by WTA volunteers and is named for a local resident living with cerebral palsy.
-Anyone can enjoy this accessible loop year-round, no pass required.
+Erinswood is a 0.6-mile loop intended to be a wheelchair-friendly accompaniment to the Leovy Trail that ascends to the top of Heybrook Ridge.
+The trail was built by WTA volunteers and is named for a local resident living with cerebral palsy, however wheelchair-hikers may need assistance navigating the trail, depending on conditions.

 From the parking area, follow the main trail southeast 0.1 mile to a junction and follow the signs to the left for the Erinswood loop.
 The trail continues another 0.1 mile through a stand of alder and bigleaf maple until it reaches a turnpike next to a small bog, where the two ends of the loop meet.